 Our Values and Beliefs

-Alaska is our home, and we've been committed to providing the highest quality trips from the beginning, over 35 years ago.
+Alaska is our home, and we've been committed to providing the highest quality trips from the beginning, over 40 years ago.
 We were among the first to offer raft explorations of the Kenai River into the Kenai National Wildlife Refuge, and we pioneered small-group explorations from the protected areas of Kenai Fjords National Park and the Kenai Peninsula to Denali National Park and Preserve.
 We know all the areas we visit intimately.
-Today, we are proud to continue this tradition as Alaska's leader in soft adventure trips.
+Today, we are proud to continue this tradition as Alaska's leader in lodge-to-lodge adventure trips.

 AWA Belief #2: Comfort and wilderness can peacefully coexist.

 Our goal is to share wild Alaska without compromising comfortable accommodations.
 We pride ourselves on the quality of our cuisine, accommodations and guest service, having honed our attention to detail over many years.
 We constantly listen to guest feedback to make our itineraries and lodges better and better.
 The quality of your Alaska adventure is our unwavering focus.

 AWA Belief #3: Our guides are our most important treasures.

 Our guides love what they do and many return to work with us year after year.
 Trained under the most extensive program of any company we know, they are specialists in Alaska's natural history, wonderful people to travel with and get to know, and they will inspire you with their knowledge and enthusiasm.
 They'll guide you to great adventuring every step of the way.